Furikake Rice Balls (Japanese Rice Seasoning Onigiri)

-Looking for more onigiri recipes?
+Looking for more simple onigiri recipes?
 Try my Egg Onigiri, Tuna Mayo Onigiri, or Salmon Onigiri!

 Furikake onigiri served on a plate.